yzhanghf/JASA-TM-2022-0839/README.md

    where recall that "Magpie" is the anonymized name.
    Please notice that the Unity server that you use to reproduce this code may have a different folder structure -- in which case, please also revise the Slurm scripts under the "slurm" subfolder accordingly.

+1. [Preparation] In this work, we use the word "Magpie" as the anonymized name.
-1. [Preparation] Replace "Magpie" by your (reviewer's) own username.
+   To run our code, you need to replace "Magpie" by your (reviewer's) own username.

    First, edit "folderlist.txt", replace "Magpie" there by your own username.
    Then in Unity commandline, run